 The board developed syllabuses are to be studied substantially throughout each of Years 7–10.
 400 hours is to be completed by the end of Year 10, including 100 hours each of History and Geography in each Stage.

 Human Society and its Environment is the study of how humans interact with the world, how society operates and how it is changing.
 Through the study of HSIE, students develop the skills to prepare them to actively and responsibly participate as informed citizens in the contemporary world.

 Students study mandatory History and Geography from Years 7-10.

-The college also offers elective HSIE courses in Years 9-10:
+The College also offers elective HSIE courses in Stage 5 (Years 9 and 10):